androidsx/rate-me/README.md

 			int titleColor = Color.BLACK;
 			int dialogColor = Color.GRAY;

-Yo need a string in Values for configure the email data in your App
+Yo need a string in Values for configure the email data in your App, the custom email is :
 			<string name="email_address" translatable="false">sample-project@mycompany.com</string>

 and then you send this variables to the Dialog in the method `alertMenu()`